SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 There is also a set of "all in one" builders that you can instanciate to help yourself.

-For instance there is the NodesBuilder class which can be used to create sequencialy staged pipelines :
+For instance there is the NodesBuilder class which can be used to create sequentially staged pipelines :

 .. code-block:: scala